 I’ve also made the Rye and Parmesan Supper Muffins.
 I was initially sold by the name (supper muffins!), but I loved these savory little guys for dipping into creamy soup or toasted and buttered the next day for breakfast.

-Liana Krisoff took a few minutes recently to answer some of our questions about her book and offer some easy tips to help all of us integrate more whole grains into our everyday cooking.
+Liana Krissoff took a few minutes recently to answer some of our questions about her book and offer some easy tips to help all of us integrate more whole grains into our everyday cooking.

 Question: So much of this book is about making whole grains approachable and appealing.
 What’s your number one cooking tip for folks who are intimidated?